-Heirloom Tomato Varieties Descriptions: Orange
+Orange Heirloom Tomato Varieties

 Persimmon Orange – I have always grown Persimmon, primarily because I have a taste memory of a Persimmon grown in 1999 as the best tomato I had ever tasted.
 It has never lived up to that intense flavor in subsequent years, but it is always reliably good.
 Attributes include: large, relatively late season, meaty, sweet to very sweet, disease resistant, good yields for a large tomato.
 Always a staple orange tomato for me.

 Juane Flammee – this one is beautiful (orange with a red interior).
-The flavor has ranged from excellent & intense to good & sweet.
+The flavor ranges from excellent & intense to good & sweet.
 I have bought this seed from different companies and sometimes that can make the difference in flavor, and sometimes it is a function of growing season nuances.
 It is small, but prolific, and always delivers on taste.
 It is prone to blossom end rot if grown in pots or given inconsistent watering.

-Yellow Heirloom Varieties:
+Yellow Heirloom Tomatoes:

 People generally think of yellow tomatoes as low-acid and mild, which many of them are.
 Some, however are quite tangy with a slight citrus flavor and are in no way mild.
 Hughs, Manyel and Great White lean toward the mild sweet side, with Limmony tending to be tangy with higher acid.